-In addition, with a connected world become more godless, it is has motivated the church to be more articulate in things it has always assumed.
+In addition, with a connected world which has become more godless, church has become motivated to be more articulate in things it has always assumed.
 This is the way many of the great statements of the church have come about.
 The process looks something like this: 1.
 The church has practices and beliefs it has followed.
 2. The world or false teachers challenge those fuzzy beliefs.
 3. The church is forced to clearly articulate what it believes.

 Yes, You Are

 In some other ways, I think moms may be more needy.
 Not inherently needy, but needy because of a philosophy we have allowed to take root.